Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the duty of confidentiality and the rules on disclosure as they apply in legal practice.
-Pay particular attention in your revision to:
+For SQE2, you are required to understand the duty of confidentiality and the rules on disclosure as they apply in legal practice, with a focus on the following syllabus points:

 Test Your Knowledge